codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **GitOps with Argo CD and Argo Rollouts**
 * `fullnameOverride` configuration for resource conflicts
   Installing GitOps Runtime on the same cluster as Argo CD can cause conflicts when resources in both native and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
-  Customizing `fullnameOverride` values for Argo CD and Argo Rollouts if installed in the GitOps Runtime's `values` file prevents these conflicts.
+  Customizing `fullnameOverride` values for Argo CD, and if installed, Argo Rollouts, in the GitOps Runtime's `values` file prevents these conflicts.

 * Resource tracking with `annotation`
   Installing GitOps Runtime on the same cluster as Argo CD require that each Argo CD instance uses different methods to track resources.
 Using the same tracking method can result in conflicts when both instances have applications with the same names or when tracking the same resource.
 Setting the GitOps Runtime's Argo CD resource tracking to `annotation` prevents such conflicts.